-Along with other artefacts, Coba is home to numerous Stelae.
-A collection of large flat stones with detailed drawings and writing representing crucial moments from the ancient life in Coba is nowadays preserved and protected.
+Along with other artefacts, Coba is also home to numerous Stelae.
+A collection of large flat stones with detailed drawings and writing representing crucial moments from the ancient life in Coba is nowadays preserved and also protected.

 XAIBE (THE CROSSROADS)

-Next, the pyramid-shaped Xaibe is a large semi-circular building that was used as a watchtower.
+Next, the pyramid-shaped Xaibe is a large semi-circular building that was surely a watchtower.
 It stands at the intersection of four major sacbe and is one of the popular places to visit in Coba, Mexico.

 NOHOCH MUL PYRAMID (IXMOJA) AT COBA, MEXICO

 Of the ancient Maya pyramids, only the pyramids at Tikal (in Guatemala) and Calakmul are taller than temple pyramid Nohoch Mul, however, visitors are not allowed to climb the pyramid at Tikal.
 By comparison, touristy Chichen Itza is only 24 m high, and it is also not allowed to climb it.

 CLIMBING THE COBA’S PYRAMID

 There are not many places where you can climb a Maya pyramid anymore.
 Because Coba does not see as many tourists as places like Chichen Itza or Tulum, you can actually still climb some of the structures for a unique perspective.

-Climbing the uneven 120 stairs to the top of the main pyramid is well worth the effort.
-It`s a manageable challenge; unexcavated temple mounds peeking above the trees and the landscape of the jungle canopy are more than enough to keep you thrilled.
-And the views are incredible.
+Climbing the uneven 120 stairs to the top of the main pyramid is, however, well worth the effort.
+It’s a manageable challenge; unexcavated temple mounds peeking above the trees and the landscape of the jungle canopy are more than enough to keep you thrilled.
+And the views are certainly incredible.

 Climbing down the pyramid is more complicated than going up, hence be careful!